Robust Egoistic Rigid Body Localization: Introduction

-In light of all the above, in this work, we consider robust and egoistic radio-based \ac{RBL} schemes, capable of operating with incomplete information, without requiring infrastructure, and which offer a low cost alternative to \ac{SLAM}.
-The contributions of the article can be summarized as follows: \begin{itemize} \item A scheme for the estimation of the translation vector between two rigid bodies of arbitrary shapes is described.
-In contrast to existing methods, the proposed technique does not require that both bodies have the same shape, and enables the first body to act in a self-reliant (``egoistic'') manner, in the sense that no knowledge of the shape of the second (``target'') body is needed by the primary rigid body.
-The proposed method is found to outperform the most closely related \ac{SotA} alternative. \item A second egoistic translation vector estimation method is proposed, by extending\footnote{Besides the extension, we also correct an error made in \cite[Subsec.
+In light of all the above, this work addresses these gaps by focusing on the estimation of relative pose between two rigid bodies, $i.e.$, translation and rotation parameters, via a robust and egoistic radio-based \ac{RBL} schemes using only range-based measurements, without assuming knowledge of the target's geometry or requiring external infrastructure.
+Additionally, the proposed robust method is capable of operating with incomplete information, which offers a reliable, low-cost alternative to \ac{SLAM} {or LiDAR}.
+The contributions of the article aimed at closing this research gap can be summarized as follows: \begin{itemize} \item A novel rigid body localization scheme for the estimation of the translation vector between two rigid bodies of arbitrary shapes is described.
+In contrast to existing solutions \cite{Chen_2015,9447218,9904904,Bras_2016, Chepuri_2013, PizzoICASSP2016,9186663}, the proposed method enables the first body to act in a self-reliant (``egoistic'') manner, in the sense that no knowledge of the shape of the second (``target'') body is needed by the primary rigid body to perform the estimation.
+The proposed technique is found to outperform the most closely related \ac{SotA} alternative, even in scenarios with incomplete observations. \item A second new translation vector estimation method is proposed, which extends\footnote{Besides the extension, we also correct an error made in \cite[Subsec.
 3.2]{PizzoICASSP2016}, which renders that approach ineffective for the estimation of the translation vector $\boldsymbol{t}$.
-For details see Subsection \ref{sec:Q_est} and Appendix A.} the technique in \cite{PizzoICASSP2016} from a translation distance estimator to a full translation vector estimator, robust to incomplete observations; \item A scheme for the estimation of the rotation matrix between two rigid bodies of arbitrary shapes is proposed that works in a egoistic manner, and is independent of translation vector estimates. \end{itemize}
+For details see Subsection \ref{sec:Q_est} and Appendix A.} the technique in \cite{PizzoICASSP2016} from a translation distance estimator to a full translation vector estimator, which is robust to incomplete observations and is fully operational in an egoistic manner, outperforming the first proposed method, as well as the \ac{SotA} \cite{Chen_2015} under such conditions. \item A scheme for the estimation of the rotation matrix between two rigid bodies is proposed that works in an egoistic manner, and is independent of translation vector estimates, which is used to estimate the full pose of the target rigid body in combination with either of the two proposed translation vector estimation methods.